Website Manager

 ● A team that scores a touchdown must declare whether it wishes to attempt a 1-pt conversion (from the 5 yard line) or a 2-pt conversion (from the 12-yard line).
 Any change, once a decision is made to try for the extra point, requires a charged time out.
 If the team is out of timeouts, the decision will not be changed.
 Decision cannot be changed after a penalty.
 Interceptions on conversions cannot be returned.

-● Mercy Rule: After one team is winning by twenty eight points or more at halftime or later, the losing team has the option to continue playing or go into scrimmage mode.
+● Mercy Rule: During the regular season, after one team is winning by twenty-eight points or more at halftime or later, the game will be declared over, and the game will go into Scrimmage mode.
+During a playoff game the losing team has the option to continue playing or goi into scrimmage mode

 ● Scrimmage Mode: The losing team gets the ball for the first possession with a running clock until the game is completed